 Office Directors

-Office should provide overall direction for development and implementation of the vendor and QA implementation inspection programs.
+The Office of New Reactors (NRO) Office Director should provide overall direction for development and implementation of the vendor and QA implementation inspection programs.

 Division Directors and Branch Chiefs

 A manager familiar with NRC requirements in the inspected area shall review each inspection report to ensure that the report follows the format given in this chapter.